beginning of content

 You need a referral from your doctor to see some health professionals such as psychiatrists.

 If you live in a rural or remote area, you may not have access to all the different types of mental health professionals.
 Talk to your doctor about whether online programs or therapies might help you.
-There are many online mental health resources that are backed up with contact from a mental health specialist.
+There are many mental health resources available online or over the phone.
+Many of these involve contact with a mental health professional.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.